schiessle/nextcloud-scripts/README.md

 ## copyLabels.py

 This is a admin tool to copy labels from the server repository over to another repositories. `feature:` labels will be ignored.
+Already existing labels will be updated.

 ### Configuration